cmelchior/jervis-ffb/docs/ui.md

 ## Todo List
+- [ ] When selecting a team reroll, what to do about temporary rerolls.
+      Right now the rules just select the most appropriate one, but most likely we need to list all types of rerolls and let it be up to the UI to filter/show them somehow.
+- [ ] Add "quick"-action when prone, where you can also select Jump if it would be possible after standing up.
 - [ ] Filter actions that cannot be used because they cannot select a target
   - Foul
   - Block if Prone (but yes combined with Jump Up)